e-school/docker-compose-utilities/elastic-docker-compose/README.md

 This directory contains the docker compose utilities for elastic database single and cluster environment.

 ## Single  Environment
 NOTE: This configuration fits most development requirements, not recommended for production usage.

-- postgres tcp/ip connection available at $DOCKER_HOST_IP:5432
-- postgres ui interface available at at $DOCKER_HOST_IP:8080
+If you want to configure for clustered environment, repeat the same configuration with different cluster names.

 Run with:
 ````